All Episodes

 I'm not sure.

-I I think that uh Jay Rockefeller was part of this group that was there, Jay Rockefeller and Pelosi.
+I think that Jay Rockefeller was part of this group that was there, Jay Rockefeller and Pelosi.

-This is a illustration, once again, of how the Democrats look at everything through the prism of politics and opportunity, and not the substance of uh of any particular issue.
+This is an illustration, once again, of how the Democrats look at everything through the prism of politics and opportunity and not the substance of any particular issue.

-Uh national intelligence estimate, British spy chiefs have grave doubts that Iran has mothballed its nuclear weapons program as a U.S. intelligence report claimed last week.
+National intelligence estimate, British spy chiefs have grave doubts that Iran has mothballed its nuclear Weapons program, as a U.S. intelligence report claimed last week.

-Analysts believe that the Iranian staff, uh, knowing their phones were tapped, deliberately gave misinformation.
+Analysts believe that the Iranian staff, knowing their phones were tapped, deliberately gave misinformation.

 I have heard some of the wildest theories to explain this NIE and the timing.

-Now, one of the to set up some of these theories, let's go back to Friday, where we learned that this past June, this past summer, one of the three authors of the key judgment, uh, that being that uh the Iranians have shut down their program in 2003, Thomas Finger testified before Congress it just seven months ago.
+Now, one of the, to set up some of these theories, let's go back to Friday, where we learned that this past June, this past summer, one of the three authors of the key judgment, that being that the Iranians have shut down their program in 2003, Thomas Finger, testified before Congress, it just seven months ago, five months ago, something that, yes, we're very concerned the Iranian nuclear program prepares unabated.

 So now all of a sudden, a few months later, nope, they stopped in 2003.

-Now we've all heard the theories uh that uh this bunch of rogue intelligence analysts who have an axe to grind, uh trying to sabotage Bush administration policy.
+Now, we've all heard the theories that this is a bunch of rogue intelligence analysts who have an axe to grind trying to sabotage Bush administration policy.

 But here's the most interesting theory that I have heard.